Factors affecting the Forex market and what causes the Forex market to move

 So without any further delay, let’s get started.

-Economic data causes the Forex market to move
+What causes the Forex market to move

 Not that surprisingly, the health of a countries economy can have a direct effect on the value of its national currency.
 When economic growth is strong and unemployment is low, investors are more willing to take on risk by investing.
 Consumers are also more willing to spend money as they are optimistic about their potential earnings.